joshlongbottom/snakebite/README.md

 # Snakebite project
-Code for the generation of a venomous snake species richness surface, identifying populations at risk of exposure to venomous snake species
+Code for the generation of a venomous snake species richness surface, identifying populations at risk of exposure to venomous snake species.
+Project is currently in progress.
+Main themes of the project:
+- Digitise existing expert opinion range maps for all medically important venomous snake species
+- Redefine the ranges for each of these species
+- Create a venomous snake species surface
+- Compare this surface with disease burden estimates and antivenom availability data

 ## Description
 Expert opinion range (EOR) maps for medically important snake species were obtained from the WHO antivenom database (http://apps.who.int/bloodproducts/snakeantivenoms/database/). ~'get_who_snakes.R'